Frequently Asked Questions

 Can I take photographs anywhere?

-Most Bhutanese (especially children) are very friendly and open to having their picture taken but do respect them by asking permission.
-You will be able to take photographs outside all the dzongs and historical sites, but please note that there is no photography permitted inside.
+Most Bhutanese (especially children) are very friendly and open to having their picture taken, but do please respect them by asking permission.
+You will be able to take photographs outside all the dzongs and historical sites, but note that there is no photography permitted inside.
 You can also take photographs at the festivals.

 Is there anything I should avoid doing in Bhutan?

-Do not wear shorts or sleeveless tops inside a dzong or monastery and avoid touching animals.
+Do not wear shorts or sleeveless tops inside a dzong or monastery, and avoid touching animals.